Summary: Remove Enhanced Recovery Company LLC from your credit report and stop those harassing phone calls with these steps.

 If they can’t prove it’s yours, they can’t collect it or report it to the credit bureaus.

 They might not be able to come up with that proof.
-Remember, ERC purchased your debt, in bulk with a bunch of other debt, from the original creditor.
+Remember, Enhanced Recovery Company purchased your debt, in bulk with a bunch of other debt, from the original creditor.

 Who knows what was lost in the shuffle?